tjni/setuptools-git-versioning/README.md

 |
 ...
 ```
-You want to make development releases (prereleases) from this branch.
+You want to make development releases (prereleases) from commits to a `dev` branch.
-But there are just no tags in the current branch (`dev`) because all of them are placed in the `master` branch only.
+But there are just no tags here because all of them are placed in the `master` branch only.

-Just like the examples above, create a file with a next release number (e.g. `1.1.0`) in the `dev` branch, e.g. `VERSION.txt`:
+Just like the examples above, create a file with a release number (e.g. `1.1.0`) in the `dev` branch, e.g. `VERSION.txt`:
 ```
 1.1.0
 ```
-But place here **next** release number instead of current one.
+But place here **next release number** instead of current one.

 Then update your `setup.py` file:
 ```python